10 Noises Your Cat Makes—and What They All Mean

 Quick, aggressive meow

-This type of meow isn’t quite a yowl (which we’ll get to), but it sounds decidedly urgent and even a little angry.
+This cat sound isn’t quite a yowl (which we’ll get to), but it sounds decidedly urgent and even a little angry.
+Doing something your cat hates could trigger this cat sound.
 Rubin says, “This harsh-sounding meow is our cat scolding us for something we did, or maybe something we did not do.”
-These affectionate cat breeds are far more likely to want attention.

 5 / 10